opendaylight/transportpce/docs/developer-guide.rst

 Magnesium brings the support of OTN services.
 SR0 supports the creation of OTU4, ODU4, ODU2/ODU2e and ODU0 interfaces.
 The creation of these low-order otn interfaces must be triggered through otn-service-path RPC.
 Magnesium SR2 fully supports end-to-end otn service implementation into devices (service-implementation-request /service delete rpc, topology alignement after the service has been created).

+In Silicon releases, higher rate OTN interfaces (OTUC4) must be triggered through otn-service- path RPC.
+Phosphorus SR0 supports end-to-end otn service implementation into devices (service-implementation-request /service delete rpc, topology alignement after the service has been created).
+One shall note that impairment aware path calculation for higher rates will be made available across the Phosphorus release train.

 OLM
 ^^^